Pseudo-holomorphic dynamics in the restricted three-body problem: Introduction

-In this article, we will generalize this geometric situation to a non-perturbative setting and for $5$-dimensional contact manifolds admitting an \emph{iterated planar} structure (as is the case of $S^2\times S^3$), with a view towards the SCR3BP.
-To a Reeb dynamics on an IP contact $5$-fold adapted to a IP open book, whose binding also carries an adapted open book, we associate a Reeb dynamics on a moduli space of holomorphic curves (a copy of $(S^3,\xi_{std})$), which is in some sense a ``holomorphic avatar'' of the original dynamics.
+We then take a further step.
+To a Reeb dynamics on a contact $5$-fold adapted to an IP open book (i.e.\ its page admits a Lefschetz fibration with planar fibers), whose binding also carries an adapted open book, we associate a Reeb dynamics on a moduli space of holomorphic curves (a copy of $(S^3,\xi_{std})$), which is in some sense a ``holomorphic avatar'' or ``shadow'' of the original dynamics.
 Via this construction, the Kepler problem and its rotating version both correspond to the Hopf flow.
 When combined with \cite[Thm.\ 1.18]{HSW} (cf.\ \cite{HWZ98}; see also \cite{AFFHvK}), which guarantees the existence of adapted open books with annuli-like pages for the planar problem whenever the planar dynamics is dynamically convex, we obtain a holomorphic shadow for the SCR3BP for mass-ratio/energy pair in the convexity range (i.e.\ when the Levi-Civita regularization is strictly convex).
 We remark that convexity is not strictly needed, since all one needs for this construction is an adapted open book for the planar problem, and so dynamical convexity up to large action would also suffice (e.g.\ by perturbing the rotating Kepler problem, cf.\ \cite{AFFvK}).

+The general direction is then to extract dynamical information for the $5$-fold, from information on its shadow; see Figure \ref{fig:lantern}.
 With this motivation in mind, we will then focus on global properties of this correspondence.
 In particular, we show that every Reeb dynamics on $S^3$ adapted to a concrete trivial open book arises as the holomorphic shadow of some Reeb dynamics on any given IP contact $5$-fold.
 We further study an non-trivial example due to Katok, where we explicitly relate the holomorphic shadow to suitable irrational ellipsoids.
-We also obtain dynamical information for the SCR3BP for the perturbative case where the mass ratio is sufficiently small, via the notion of a fiber-wise recurrent point, introduced below.
+We also obtain dynamical information for the SCR3BP for the perturbative case where the mass ratio is sufficiently small, via the notion of a fiber-wise recurrent point, introduced below, which is a symplectic version of the well-known leafwise intersections introduced by Moser \cite{Moser} for the case of the isotropic foliation of a coisotropic submanifold.